 CGES's mission is to support interdisciplinary teaching and research on contemporary Germany and Europe at Brandeis and to reach out to broader communities on the social, political, and cultural issues facing Germany and Europe today.

-More upcoming events for the academic year 2014/2015 are in planning and will be found here.
+Upcoming events for the academic year 2014/2015 can be found here.